This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon fresh lemon juice

-- Pour in 6 cups water and bring to a simmer.
+- Pour in 6 cups water or vegetable stock and bring to a simmer.
 Cook about 15 minutes, or until the carrots are tender.
 Remove from the heat and cool for a bit, then puree the soup in a blender until completely smooth.
-Stir in lemon juice and amaretto, if using, and taste for salt.
+Stir in lemon juice and taste for salt.

-- To make the pesto, reserve a few parsley leaves and chop the rest in a small food processor until finely chopped.
-Add all but 1 tablespoon of the almonds and pulse until the nuts are finely chopped and the mixture forms a paste; add the fennel seeds, olive oil, salt to taste and the cheese and pulse to combine.
+- Reserve a few parsley leaves for the garnish and chop the rest in a small food processor until finely chopped.
+Add all but 1 tablespoon of the almonds and pulse until the nuts are finely chopped and the mixture forms a paste.
+Add the fennel seeds, olive oil, salt to taste and the cheese and pulse to combine.

 - Serve the soup with a spoonful of pesto and sprinkle with remaining parsley leaves and almonds.